bumptech/nitro/docs/nitro.md

  * Nitro does not commit messages to a particular socket at send() time, but does send() on a general queue and lets peers "work steal" stripes of frames as soon as they have room on their TCP buffer.
-   This makes for a lot more transparency about the high-water mark, constrains the total number of messages that may be lost due to a client disconnect, and can minimize mean latency of receipt of any general message (vs. naive round robin).
+   This makes for a lot more transparency about the "true" high-water mark for a socket, it constrains the total number of messages that may be lost due to a client disconnect, and it can minimize mean latency of receipt of any general message (vs. naive round robin).
  * Nitro clears private queues for dead peer sockets instead of leaving them around indefintely in case they return.
-This fixes one of the biggest issues with doing high-concurrency work in ZeroMQ... an unavoidable memory leak in ROUTER sockets when there is pending data for clients who will never return.
+This fixes one of the biggest issues with doing high-concurrency work in ZeroMQ: an unavoidable memory leak in ROUTER sockets when there is pending data for clients who will never return.
  * ZeroMQ (esp 2.X) had some more or less hard coded peer limits (1024), which is far less than a good C daemon on epoll can handle;
-   nitro has no such restrictions
+   nitro has no such restrictions.
  * ZeroMQ does not have any crypto story, so we had to roll our own awkardly using NaCl.
 With Nitro, we built NaCl in, including a key exchange step, so you don't need to ship keys with every